AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 single sentence; that God works all things up to what is better; that souls may be purified beyond the grave.\"

-**Lamson** says that **Clement** declares: \"Punishment, as Plato taught, is remedial, and souls are benefited by it by being amended.
+Lamson says that Clement declares: \"Punishment, as Plato taught, is remedial, and souls are benefited by it by being amended.
 Far from being incompatible with God\'s goodness it is a striking proof of it.
 For punishment is for the good and benefit of him who is punished.
 It is the bringing back to rectitude of that which has swerved from it.\"[^226]

-It may be stated that neither original sin, depravity, infant guilt and damnation, election, vicarious atonement, and endless punishment as the penalty of human sin, in fact, \"none of the individual doctrines or tenets which have so long been the object of dislike and animadversion to the modern theological mind formed any constituent part in Greek theology.\"[^227] They were abhorrent to **Clement**, **Origen**, and their associates.
+It may be stated that neither original sin, depravity, infant guilt and damnation, election, vicarious atonement, and endless punishment as the penalty of human sin, in fact, \"none of the individual doctrines or tenets which have so long been the object of dislike and animadversion to the modern theological mind formed any constituent part in Greek theology.\"[^227] They were abhorrent to Clement, Origen, and their associates.

-The views held by **Clement** and taught by his predecessor, **Pantaenus**, and, as seems apparent, by **Anathegoras** and his predecessors back to the apostles themselves, and by their successor **Origen**, and, as will appear on subsequent pages by others down to **Didymus**, (395 AD), the last president of the greatest theological school of the Second and Third Centuries, were substantially those taught by the Universalist church of today, so far as they included the character of God, the nature and final destiny of mankind, the effect of the resurrection, the judgment, the nature and end of punishment, and other cognate themes.
-In fact, **Clement** stands on the subject of God\'s purpose and plan, and man\'s ultimate destiny, as substantially a representative of the Universalist church of the Nineteenth Century, as well as a type of ancient scholarship.
+The views held by Clement and taught by his predecessor, Pantaenus, and, as seems apparent, by Anathegoras and his predecessors back to the apostles themselves, and by their successor Origen, and, as will appear on subsequent pages by others down to Didymus, (395 AD), the last president of the greatest theological school of the Second and Third Centuries, were substantially those taught by the Universalist church of today, so far as they included the character of God, the nature and final destiny of mankind, the effect of the resurrection, the judgment, the nature and end of punishment, and other cognate themes.
+In fact, Clement stands on the subject of God\'s purpose and plan, and man\'s ultimate destiny, as substantially a representative of the Universalist church of the Nineteenth Century, as well as a type of ancient scholarship.

 # 10. Origen.